TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 **2\.
 HOW WE USE THE INFORMATION WE COLLECT**

-We use the information we collect about and from you for a variety of business purposes such as to respond to your questions and requests such as requests for product information, new vehicle information alerts, and brochures. advise you of important safety-related information. enable you to participate in promotional activities, or other Programs. provide you with access to certain areas and features of the Platforms such as your interactions with other users. verify your identity. communicate with you about your account and activities on the Platforms and, in our discretion, changes to any Toyota policy. tailor content, advertisements, and offers we serve you. improve the Platforms. comply with license obligations. and for purposes disclosed at the time you provide your Personal Information or otherwise with your consent.
-We collect your location-based information for the purpose of providing you with offers and other information relevant to your location.
-We will only share this information with our mapping provider for the sole purpose of providing you with the service.
+We use the information we collect about and from you for a variety of business purposes such as to:

+*   Respond to your questions and requests such as requests for product information, new vehicle information alerts, and brochures;
+*   Advise you of important safety-related information.
+*   Enable you to participate in promotional activities, or other Programs;
+*   Provide you with access to certain areas and features of the Platforms such as your interactions with other users;
+*   Verify your identity;
+*   Communicate with you about your account and activities on the Platforms and, in our discretion, changes to any Toyota policy or notice;
+*   Tailor content, advertisements, and offers we serve you, including by providing more relevant content, advertisements, and offers over time and across multiple devices;
+*   Improve the Platforms;
+*   Comply with license obligations;
+*   And for purposes disclosed at the time you provide your Personal Information or otherwise with your consent.
+*   You may share your location with us and we may use it for the purpose of providing you with offers and other information relevant to your location.

 **3\.
 SHARING OF INFORMATION**

 Except as described here, we will not provide any of your Personal Information to any third parties without your specific consent.
-We may share non-Personal Information, such as aggregate data and Usage Information with third parties.
-We may also share your information as disclosed at the time you provide your information, as set forth in this Privacy Notice and in the following circumstances:
+We may share non-Personal Information, such as aggregate data and Usage Information with any third parties.
+We may also share your information as disclosed at the time you provide your information, as set forth in this Privacy Statement and in the following circumstances:

 **Third Parties Providing Services On Our Behalf.** We may share your Personal Information with third parties that perform functions on our behalf (or on behalf of our partners) such as service providers that host or operate our Platforms, analyze data, process transactions and payments, fulfill orders or provide customer service. advertisers. sponsors or other third parties that participate in or administer our promotions, contests, sweepstakes, surveys or provide marketing or promotional assistance and "powered by" partners or partners in co-branded sites.
 Your Personal Information may also be used by us or shared with our subsidiaries, affiliates, sponsors, partners, advertisers or other third parties to provide you with product information and promotional and other offers.

 **Program Partners.** If you choose to participate in a Program, your Personal Information may also be shared with our Program partners and may be used by our Program partners if you indicate your interest in receiving communications directly from that company.
 If you elect to receive communications from our business partner, your information will be used by that company in accordance with its policies, and this Privacy Notice will not apply to that company's use of your information.
 Sometimes the rules, terms and conditions or disclaimers that apply to a particular Program include information on how we may use the Personal Information that you provide to us through your participation in the Program.
-If there is a conflict between the rules, terms and conditions that apply to a particular Program and this Privacy Notice, those applying to the particular Program will govern.
+If there is a conflict between the rules, terms and conditions that apply to a particular Program and this Privacy Statement, those applying to the particular Program will govern.
 Please review all of the information about a Program before you provide us with any Personal Information.

 **Your Agreement To Have Your Personal Information Shared.** While on our Platforms, you may have the opportunity to opt-in to receive information and/or marketing offers from someone else or to otherwise consent to the sharing of your information with a third party, including social networking sites such as Facebook or Twitter.
 If you agree to have your Personal Information shared, your Personal Information will be disclosed to the third party and the Personal Information you disclose will be subject to the privacy policy and business practices of that third party.

 **Business Transfers.** We may share your Personal Information with other entities and our affiliates primarily for business and operational purposes.
 We may also share your information with our authorized dealers and their holding companies, dealer advertising associations and distributors for their own use.
+For example, we may share information such as your name and vehicle interests with our authorized dealers to save you time during your visits and to enhance your overall dealership experience.
+We may also combine information about your Site and Platform visits and share this information with our authorized dealers and other entities to provide you with enhanced experiences across Toyota-affiliated, -branded or similar Toyota-related offerings and Platforms.
 In the event that Toyota is involved in a bankruptcy, merger, acquisition, reorganization or sale of assets, your information may be sold or transferred as part of that transaction.

 **Legal Disclosure.** We may transfer and disclose your information to third parties to comply with a legal obligation. when we believe in good faith that the law or a governmental authority requires it. to verify or enforce our Terms of Use or other applicable policies. to address fraud, security or technical issues. to respond to an emergency. or otherwise to protect our rights or property or security of third parties, visitors to our Platforms or the public.